 Visiting liftees spoke to the students about their countries – Growing up in Ethiopia, Chile, Germany, France, and Australia.

-Clay and Deb Sketchley – Showed slides and told stories of their many travelling adventures around the world, Far East and Asia.
+Clay and Deb Sketchley – World travellers, showed slides and told stories of their many travelling adventures in the Far East and Asia.